 What is the schedule like for the course?

 The schedule is very full.
 Due to the intense nature of the course, we request that you keep most evenings free for program preparation and activities.
-You must be able to come for the full two weeks and participate in the online discussion in the six-month interim.
+You must be able to participate for the full two weeks and participate in the online discussion in the six-month interim.
 You also must complete the course in order.
 The curriculum is continuous, so you cannot start with Part 2 and conclude with Part 1.

 How many people are accepted and how many people apply?

 The application process is competitive.
 We typically receive over 120 applicants each year for 72 spots; 21-24 spots are allocated to the Pediatric Track.